-The American Cancer Society predicts 1 out of 2 men, and 1 out of 3 women are likely to have cancer some day.
-Here are 5 ways to reduce your risk for this common disease.
+The American Cancer Society predicts one out of two men, and one out of three women are likely to have cancer some day.
+Here are five ways to reduce your risk for this common disease.

 Get screened when you should.